porterhau5/BloodHound-Owned/README.md

 [+] Success, marked 'AdminTo' as blacklisted from 'ZDEVENS@INTERNAL.LOCAL' to 'MANAGEMENT3.INTERNAL.LOCAL' [+] Success, marked 'HasSession' as blacklisted from 'DESKTOP21.EXTERNAL.LOCAL' to 'JANTHONY@EXTERNAL.LOCAL'
 ```
 Nodes are removed from the blacklist in the same manner they are added, but use the `-r` flag.
-Use `-R` to remove relationhips from the blacklist:
+Use `-R` to remove relationships from the blacklist:
 ```
 $ ruby bh-owned.rb -r blacklist-nodes.txt
 [*] Using default username: neo4j